Where Can You Find A Pulse

 Q: Is it okay to check my pulse every day?

 A: Checking your pulse occasionally can help you become familiar with your baseline heart rate.
-However, daily monitoring isn't typically necessary unless you've been advised by your doctor to do so.
+On the flip side, daily monitoring isn't typically necessary unless you've been advised by your doctor to do so.

 Q: Why might my pulse be faster or slower than usual?